Tubal Ligation Reversal vs. In Vitro Fertilization (IVF)

 Advantages of tubal reversal are that if successful, it is a one-time procedure and the couple can attempt to conceive on their own multiple times.

 Financial considerations vary for every case, as insurance benefits vary according to the patient’s individual plan.
-Couples should discuss with their doctor the pros and cons of each procedure to make sure they decide what is right for them.
+Individuals and couples should discuss with their doctor the pros and cons of each procedure to make sure they decide what is right for them.

 Role of tubal surgery in the era of assisted reproductive technology, Practice Committee of the American Society of Reproductive Medicine (ASRM)